RubberyFun/endless-orgasm-machine/README.md

 ## Building tips

-You can test this out on almost any ESP32 device without any extra hardware by touching the pin assigned to the pressure sensor (or all the pins if you're not sure which one it is).
+You can test this out on almost any ESP32 device without any extra hardware by touching the pin assigned to the pressure sensor.
+Run your finger over all the pins if you're not sure which one it is.
 This will be like a pressure sensor being squeezed.
 To actually play with this device you will need to attach an actual pressure sensor and butt-plug (or 3d-printed tubing version).
 The [MPX5100DP](https://www.digikey.com/en/products/detail/nxp-usa-inc/MPX5100DP/464060) is the sensor it was designed around but anything capable of 15psi or greater should work whether analog or SPI.
 Plug the port of the pressure sensor into the air hose for the butt plug.

 To get it to resemble [the original Nogasm device](https://github.com/nogasm/nogasm) you can then add a [12v power supply](https://www.amazon.com/ACEIRMC-Battery-Plastic-Storage-Connect/dp/B0986RMKBJ) and [charger](https://www.amazon.com/Battery-Charger-Lithium-Display-RC123A/dp/B0CRKSFTK9), a [simple transistor](https://www.amazon.com/ALLECIN-IRF4905-Transistors-IRF4905PBF-Transistor/dp/B0CBKGJT9N) or more protected [motor controller](https://www.amazon.com/High-Power-Adjustment-Electronic-Controller-Brightness/dp/B0DZP1NCVW), a [flyback diode](https://www.amazon.com/15SQ045-Diodes-Schottky-Blocking-Silicon/dp/B0D4F2WVS5), and [vibrator motor](https://www.amazon.com/RPTCOTU-R555-Vibration-Motor-Electrodynamic/dp/B0CSYWK5KQ).
 You could share that power supply to the esp32 [through a buck converter](https://www.amazon.com/Regulator-Reducer-Converter-Aircraft-MP1584EN/dp/B0B779ZYN1) to make the whole thing wireless.
 That's it.
 You can set this all up to attach to the buttplug rather than having a wires and tubes leading to a control box, but its a matter of opinion which way is better.